exercism/v3/docs/maintainers/faq.md

 A Concept describes a feature of a programming language.
 Examples are "Encapsulation", "Conditionals", and "Functions."
 In other words, Concepts are what one would need to learn if one was to learn a new (programming) language.

+Although there will obviously be cross-over between languages, Concepts are indented to be language-specific.
+What is it about **your** language that a junior programmer would need to learn, unlearn and remap to be able to successfully transition to it.

 Each track will compile a list of Concepts for their track's language, for which Concept Exercises will be created.

 ## How to determine a language's Concepts?